leahhrlee/github_fundamentals/lessons/01_Introduction.md

 ## Version Control<br>
  Imagine that you’re collaborating with one of your labmates on a project.
 You’reboth making changes to functions in the codebase.
 At one point, you both havechanged the same lines in a particular function.
 How do you go about mergingyour changes so that you’re both using the same code?<br>
  <br>
  This is why we use version control. **Version control** is a system that manages and recordschanges to files over time.
-The most commonly used version control system is called **Git** (others include Mercurial and SVN).
+The most commonly used version control system is called **Git** (others include Mercurial and SVN). `git` keeps track of the differences in the repository each time you make a change.
+The entire history of the repository is tracked by `git`.
+If you realize you made a mistake in your code, you can always roll it back to a previous timepoint.

  ![personal_workflow](../images/personal.png)<br>

- `git` keeps track of the differences in the repository each time you make a change.
-The **entire** history of the repository is tracked by `git`.
-If you realize you made a mistake in your code, you can always roll it back to a previous timepoint.<br>
  In the personal workflow, you are largely going to be the only person adding to the repository.
-You have one **branch**, or version of your project: it'll likely be called the `main` branch.
+You have one **branch**, or version of your project.
+It is called the `main` branch.
 Every time you make changes to the code, you'll add them tothe `main` branch.

  ## GitHub
  `git` is often used in tandem with acloud-based hosting platform - the most common is **GitHub** (but others includeGitlab and Bitbucket).
 GitHub is a hosting service for Git repositories.
 It allows you to store your Git projects in the cloud and provides a platform for collaborating with others.
 The benefit to using GitHub is that it makes it easier to collaborate on code with others via its web platform.<br>

 In this lesson, we're going to use the **GitHub Desktop Application** to make updates to a repository.<br>
 A **repository** (or repo for short) is a central place where all the files related to a project are stored.
-It includes your project’s code, documentation, and a record of every change made to the files over time, managed through a version control system like Git.
+It includes your project’s code, documentation, and a record of every change made to the files over time, managed through a version control system like Git. <br>
+💡**Tip**: Git and GitHub can be used through command line.
+We are focusing on GUI version of GitHub.

 ## Managing Local and Remote Repositories
 We need to make a distinction between two kinds of repositories: there's the local repository and the remote repository. **The local repository** is the version of the code that is stored on your computer. **The remote repository**, meanwhile, is any version of the repository that lies on some other machine.
 In this context, remote repository is almost always going to refer to the version that is on on Github's servers. <br>